On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Introduction

-Abasi et al.~\cite{DBLP:conf/mfcs/AbasiBGH14} introduced the following extension of the {\sc Directed $k$-Path} problem called the \diPathR\ problem: given an $n$-vertex digraph $G$ and positive integers $k,r$,\footnote{Note that $k,r$ can be substantially larger than $n$.} decide whether $G$ has an $r$-simple $k$-path, that is, a walk where every vertex occurs at most $r$ times and the total number of vertex occurrences is $k$.
+\begin{defproblem} {\diPathR} {An $n$-vertex digraph $G$ and positive integers $k,r.$} {Does $G$ have an $r$-simple $k$-path, that is, a walk where every vertex occurs at most $r$ times and the total number of vertex occurrences is $k$?} \end{defproblem}

+Note that in \diPathR\ $k,r$ can be substantially larger than $n$.
 At first glance, one may think that the time complexity of any algorithm for solving \diPathR\ is an increasing function in $r$.
 However, Abasi et al.~showed that this is not the case by designing a randomized algorithm of running time $4^{(k/r)\log r}\cdot n^{\OO(1)}$.
-Their algorithm was obtained by a simple reduction to the \monomDetR\ problem in which the input consists of an arithmetic circuit that succinctly encodes some $n$-variable polynomial $P$, and positive integers $k,r$.
-The goal is to decide whether $P$ has a monomial of total degree $k,$ where the degree of each variable is at most~$r$.
-Abasi et al.~proved that \monomDetR\ can be solved by a randomized algorithm with time complexity $4^{(k/r)\log r}\cdot n^{\OO(1)}.$ Gabizon et al.~\cite{DBLP:conf/esa/GabizonLP15} derandomized these two randomized algorithms, though at the expense of increasing the constant factor in the exponent and restricting the input of the \monomDetR\ problem to non-canceling circuits.\footnote{Non-defined terms can be found in the next section.} Both algorithms of Gabizon et al.~run in time $2^{\OO((k/r)\log r)}\cdot n^{\OO(1)}.$ Gabizon et al.~\cite{DBLP:conf/esa/GabizonLP15} also studied the \setPackingR\ problem in which the input consists of an $n$-element universe $V$, positive integers $p,q,r$, and a collection $\cal H$ of sets of size $p$ whose elements belong to $V$.
-The goal is to decide whether there exists a subcollection ${\cal H}'$ of $\cal H$ of size $q$ where each element occurs in at most $r$ sets of ${\cal H}'$.
-Gabizon et al. designed an algorithm for \setPackingR\ of running time $2^{\OO((k/r)\log r)}\cdot n^{\OO(1)},$ where $k=pq.$ In other words, the above results show that the three problems are {\em single-exponentially} fixed-parameter tractable (\FPT) when parameterized by the product of {\em two} parameters, $k/r$ and $\log r$.
+Their algorithm was obtained by a simple reduction to the following problem:

+\begin{defproblem} {\monomDetR} {An arithmetic circuit that succinctly encodes some $n$-variable polynomial $P$, and positive integers $k,r$.} {Does $P$ have a monomial of total degree $k,$ where the degree of each variable is at most~$r$?} \end{defproblem}\\ Abasi et al.~proved that \monomDetR\ can be solved by a randomized algorithm with time complexity $4^{(k/r)\log r}\cdot n^{\OO(1)}.$ Gabizon et al.~\cite{DBLP:conf/esa/GabizonLP15} derandomized these two randomized algorithms, though at the expense of increasing the constant factor in the exponent and restricting the input of the \monomDetR\ problem to non-canceling circuits.\footnote{Non-defined terms can be found in the next section.} Both algorithms of Gabizon et al.~run in time $2^{\OO((k/r)\log r)}\cdot n^{\OO(1)}.$